devfile/registry-operator/README.md

 To run integration tests for the operator, run `make test-integration`.

-The `oc` executable must be accessible.
+One of the `oc` or `kubectl` executables must be accessible.
+If both are present in your path, `oc` will be used, except if you define the environment variable `K8S_CLI` with the command you prefer to use.

 By default, the tests will use the default image for the operator, `quay.io/devfile/registry-operator:next`.